Ernest - Battleborn Character Profile Page

 [PASSIVE] Direct Hit:

-Grenades that directly hit an enemy deal 15% additional damage.
+Grenades that directly hit an enemy deal 30% additional damage to the hit target.

 During the course of a gameplay session your Battleborn will earn experience points by taking down enemies or complete challenges.
 By earning enough XP Points your Hero will level up and gets presented a choice between two different augmentations in the Helix skill tree.
 Per level you can only choose one of these skills to enhance your character’s abilities.